almkolbe/TheALMVnet/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _filebeat-playbook.yml___ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _YAML___ file may be used to install only certain pieces of it, such as Filebeat.
+---
+  - name: installing and launching filebeat
+    hosts: webservers
+    become: yes
+    tasks:

+    - name: download filebeat deb
+      command: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deb

+    - name: install filebeat deb
+      command: dpkg -i filebeat-7.6.1-amd64.deb

+    - name: drop in filebeat.yml
+      copy:
+        src: /etc/ansible/files/filebeat-config.yml
+        dest: /etc/filebeat/filebeat.yml

+    - name: Enable and Configure System Module
+      command: filebeat modules enable system

+    - name: setup filebeat
+      command: filebeat setup

+    - name: start filebeat service
+      command: service filebeat start

+    - name: enable service filebeat on boot
+      systemd:
+        name: filebeat
+        enabled: yes

 This document contains the following details: